 How to Become an Egg Donor

 As a society, we are waiting longer and longer to pursue parenthood.
 The media bombards us with photos of celebrities becoming mothers well into their 40s.
-That makes us feel safe- like there is still plenty of time to put off having children.
-However, the reality of our bodies is a different story.
+That makes us feel like there is still plenty of time to put off having children; however, the reality of our bodies is a different story.

 Fertility declines sharply at age 35 and continues to decrease with each passing year.
-By the time a woman reaches 40, her chances of conceiving naturally or via IVF with her own eggs, are compromised.
-Women at ages 40+ can still get pregnant, but their chances are increased (by as much as 70%!) with IVF using donor eggs.
+By the time a woman reaches 40 her chances of conceiving naturally or via in vitro fertilization (IVF) with her own eggs are compromised.
+Women at ages 40+ can still get pregnant, but their chances can increase by as much as 70% using donor eggs with IVF .

 Typically the woman receiving a donor’s eggs has impending or complete ovarian failure.
 Ovarian failure is one of the leading causes of infertility and may occur for many reasons.
 Delayed child-bearing, autoimmune diseases, radiation or chemotherapy for cancer, and surgical removal of the ovaries are all examples of why ovarian failure can occur.
 For women with ovarian failure, there is little to no chance of achieving pregnancy.
 Other women have poor egg quality and use a donor for this reason.

 Same sex male couples hoping to become parents also look to egg donors to achieve their dream of parenthood.

 I’m interested in becoming an egg donor.
 What’s next?

 - The application links to a page where you will need to register for an account.